Desmond Bane Player Props: Grizzlies vs. Mavericks

 Desmond Bane Insights vs. the Mavericks

-- Bane's Grizzlies average 104.4 possessions per game, which ranks 18th among NBA teams, while the Mavericks are one of the league's slowest with 99.5 possessions per contest.
+- Bane's opponents, the Mavericks, have one of the slowest offensive tempos, ranking 28th, averaging 99.6 possessions per game, while his Grizzlies average 104.3 per game, which ranks 11th among NBA teams.

-- On defense, the Mavericks have given up 113.2 points per game, which is 14th-best in the league.

-- Giving up 43.9 rebounds per game, the Mavericks are the 18th-ranked squad in the NBA.
+- The Mavericks are the 14th-best defensive squad in the NBA, allowing 113.3 points per contest.

-- The Mavericks are the ninth-ranked team in the league, conceding 24.6 assists per game.
+- The Mavericks are the 18th-ranked team in the league, allowing 44 rebounds per game.

 Desmond Bane vs. the Mavericks